KuzneY2K/fs-journal/notes/09-node.md

 dont need to make another axios instance since the server already holds the api.
 I can just create http requests pointing at "api/whatever"

-make sure .populate is awaited since the method is a promise
+make sure .populate is awaited since the method is a promise.

 only on .find methods should .populate be tacked onto the end.